 This course has one midterm exam and a non-comprehensive (or non-cumulative) final exam.
-Each exam is worth 40 points, and each exam will consist of 20 multiple-choice questions (each being worth 2 points).
+Although we call these assessments "exams," it might be more appropriate to think of them as "learning checks."
+Each exam is worth 30 points, and each exam will consist of 20 multiple-choice questions (each being worth 1.5 points).
 You will have a certain window of time in which to access the exams through CarmenCanvas.
-These exams are NOT proctored; instead, they are much like "takehome" exams.
+These exams are NOT proctored; instead, they are much like "take-home" exams.
 Please make note of the dates of the exams (see below) so that you can plan to set time aside during these dates to complete the exams.
 If you cannot be available at these times for unavoidable reasons, you must speak with Dr. Everson at least two weeks prior to the time in which the exam becomes available in order to discuss this and to make arrangements to complete a make-up exam.
 If you fail to take an exam during the time when it is available without any communication with us to explain, we will not allow you to make up the exam unless there is an emergency situation that you can document.

 Midterm Exam: The midterm exam will cover Chapters 1 through 7 and Chapters 10 through 13.
-It will become available beginning at 3 p.m. on Thursday, February 27th, and you will need to submit the answers to your exam no later than Friday, February 28th, by 11:59 p.m.
+It will become available beginning at 12 p.m. on Thursday, June 12th, and you will need to submit the answers to your exam no later than Friday, June 13th, by 11:59 p.m.
 Once you open your exam, please note you have to finish the exam in one sitting, and you will have 90 minutes to work on the exam once it is opened.
 Thus, you should not start the exam until you know you will have some uninterrupted work time, and you want to make sure to start the exam well before the deadline so you can get your full 90 minutes if you think you might need that amount of time.
 We take academic honesty very seriously in this course and it is expected that you work on the exam by yourself and that you do not discuss the exam with your peers until after grades and feedback have been released to everyone.
-The exams are essentially "open book and open note," but you cannot consult with other people during the exam, and it's expected that the answers you submit are your own and were not generated by others.
+The exams are essentially "open book and open notes," but you cannot consult with other people during the exam, and it's expected that the answers you submit are your own and were not generated by others.
 We trust, for both the midterm and final exams, that you will submit answers that you have arrived at independently by consulting with appropriate course resources.

 Final Exam: The final exam will cover Chapters 14, 15, 17, 18, 21, 22, and 23.
 It will be structured much like the Midterm Exam.
-It will become available to you at 8 a.m. on Wednesday, April 23rd, and you will have until 11:59 p.m. on Thursday, April 24th, to submit the answers to your exam.
+It will become available to you at 12 p.m. on Thursday, July 24th, and you will have until 11:59 p.m. on Friday, July 25th, to submit the answers to your exam.
 Again, it is expected that you work independently on the Final Exam and that you complete the exam in one sitting, within 90 minutes of opening the exam.